During the registration process, you will be asked to select the breakout sessions that interest you most. Register today!

 Impact and leadership in philanthropy begins with the humblest act: listening deeply.
 Deep listening enables you to build strong relationships, gain clarity on complex issues, empower others, and move towards action.
 In this skills-based workshop, learn how to truly tune in to your conversations and begin putting what you learn into practice with peers.

-- Define the three levels of listening and practice using that approach.
+- •Define the levels of listening and practice listening at each of the different levels

 - Recognize how deep listening can help increase effectiveness.